 International Science Advisory Panel

-The ISAP members will provide research guidance and expertise to MBI’s R&D department that will include:
+ISAP members offer research guidance and expertise to our R&D department in areas of:

 - Strategic advice on R&D approaches and directions;